Why I Celebrate Autism Acceptance

-In honour of Autism Awareness month this year, I participated in a CAN video that highlighted the important distinction between being aware of autistic people and being accepting of them.
+In honour of Autism Acceptance Month this year, I participated in a CAN video that highlighted the important distinction between being aware of autistic people and being accepting of them.
 I think it’s very crucial to be accepting and inclusive to individuals of all different abilities because everyone deserves mutual respect and kindness.

 When I first found out I had autism at age seven, I didn’t understand what that meant, let alone how receiving an autism diagnosis would impact my life moving forward.
 On the outside I didn’t look autistic, but within, I felt very different from my peers.
 I was very quiet and kept to myself most of the time.
 I didn’t enjoy hanging out with other children my age.
 Reading body language and facial expressions was challenging for me, and this is something I still struggle with as an adult.